henrywang/bootc/docs/src/upgrades.md

 # 3. Test or wait for maintenance window...

 # 4. Apply the update (choose one):
-# Option A: Clear download-only flag and let it apply on next shutdown
+# Option A: Apply staged update without fetching from image source
+bootc upgrade --from-downloaded

+# Option B: Apply staged update and reboot immediately (without fetching from image source)
+bootc upgrade --from-downloaded --apply

+# Option C: Check for newer updates first, then apply
 bootc upgrade

-# Option B: Apply immediately with reboot
-bootc upgrade --apply
 ```

 **Important notes**:

+- **Image source check difference**: `bootc upgrade --from-downloaded` does NOT fetch from the
+  container image source to check for newer updates, while `bootc upgrade` always does.
+  Use `--from-downloaded` when you want to apply the specific version you already downloaded,
+  regardless of whether newer updates are available.

 - If you reboot before applying a download-only update, the system will boot into the
   current deployment and the staged deployment will be discarded.
 However, the downloaded image